martinsumner/leveled/docs/FUTURE.md

 - Further functional testing within the context of Riak.

 - Introduction of property-based testing.

-- Riak modifications to support the optimised Key/Clock scanning for hashtree rebuilds.

 - Amend compaction scheduling to ensure that all vnodes do not try to concurrently compact during a single window.